Romantic travel destinations for Valentine’s Day

 7. Hoi An, romantic Vietnam

 The city of Hoi An easily takes the cake for the most romantic destination in Vietnam, possibly in south-east Asia.
 With its markets, charming Chinese shop houses and pretty riverside setting, it is perfect for a romantic few days.
-Enjoy a delicious meal at one of the riverfront restaurants – the ones with their verandahs festooned with vines and fairy lights – and then take a stroll beside the water.
+Book a hotel in Hoi An and enjoy a delicious meal at one of the riverfront restaurants – the ones with their verandahs festooned with vines and fairy lights – and then take a stroll beside the water.
 Buy some paper candle boats, light the candles and set them to float away on the river, then pop the question while you’re both watching mesmerised.

 8. The Lake District, Cumbria, United Kingdom